martinsilva01/distributed-systems/README.md

 driver_pub.py:  This is the publisher.
 It connects to RabbitMQ and declares a topic named delivery.
 Every 5 seconds, it publishes a random location message using the routing key, "driver.location.1"

+Concurrency: Uses threading to allow the driver to get and send their location in the background while still being able to do other functions in the app.

 customer_sub.py:  This is the subscriber.It connects to RabbitMQ, it uses the delivery topic exchange.
 It specifically listens for messages matching the driver.location.1 routing key.

+Concurrency: Uses threading to allow the subscriber to recieve and put the driver's location into a queue.
+This is done in the background while still being able to do other functions in the app.
+The main thread will look in the queue without blocking.
+If it is empty, it will continue doing other functions.

 # How to run
 Start rabbitmq in docker: Open a terminal and run the following command.